 A few hospitals assign the medical staff to wear certain scrub and uniform colors, while a few others have the choice to choose the color of choice.

-According to color psychology, colors can often be connected with emotions.
+According to psychology, colours can often be connected with emotions.
 The most common colors worn by doctors, surgeons, nursing staff, medical assistants, and phlebotomists are often patient-friendly and environment-friendly.

 Here are a few standard uniform colors and their significance.

 Blue black is color that sit as the current trend color hitting the fashion sector.
 The black blue color of medical scrubs and uniforms is best-suited for educational institutions and hospitals as they offer a calming and soothing effect that helps relax patients.

 This blue black color is also chosen by staff working in labs, pharmacies, or administrative areas.

 Doctors mostly wear navy blue scrubs to help them stand out among other fellow healthcare professionals.
 This well-known color medical uniform helps hide stains and spills that occurred during a procedure or otherwise.